-If you are looking for a whole wheat sourdough bread recipe that is soft and lofty then this is your ratio.
+If you are looking for a whole wheat sourdough bread recipe that is super soft and lofty then this is your ratio.

 Getting a whole grain loaf to cooperate can be tricky.
-They are often dense, and sometimes they even feel undercooked.
+They are often dense, and sometimes they can even feel undercooked.
 I have come up with a great formula that produces a very soft and springy loaf with all the great flavor of real whole grain.
 The secret lies in the flour.

 The Right Flour Is Essential

 I like to use an ultra fine sifted whole wheat flour for this recipe.
-It is similar to whole wheat pastry flour.
+It is similar to a whole wheat pastry flour.
 The wheat is ground very fine and then passed through a sieve to remove any large pieces of bran.

 Want To Learn Everything I Know About Sourdough?